-Tom is a part-time professor of European and Competition Law at the University of Leiden.
-Previously, he was a part-time professor of European Law at the Free University of Brussels (1990-2000) and a visiting professor at the University of Georgia.
+Tom is a part-time professor of European and competition law at the University of Leiden and is also a visiting professor at the LUISS University in Rome.
+Previously, he was a part-time professor of European law at the Free University of Brussels (1990–2000) and a visiting professor at the University of Georgia.
 Tom is also a deputy justice at the Court of Appeal in The Hague, and chairman of the appeals committee of the Amsterdam Power Exchange (APX).

-The 2012 edition of Chambers Europe ranks Tom a senior lawyer and describes him as follows: "Tom Ottervanger is seen as one of the doyens of competition law in the Dutch market.
+The 2012 edition of Chambers Europe ranked Tom as a senior lawyer, and stated: “Tom Ottervanger is seen as one of the doyens of competition law in the Dutch market.
 He combines his practice with teaching at the University of Leiden.
-Peers comment: 'He is knowledgeable and operates with flair and charm'."
+Peers comment: 'He is knowledgeable and operates with flair and charm'.”

 This biography is an extract from Who's Who Legal: Competition which can be purchased from our Shop.